Living Learning Communities

 Helen Hardin Honors Housing

-Helen Hardin Honors Housing gives first-year and upper-class students the opportunity to take classes, participate in social activities, and live with other academically talented students.
+Helen Hardin Honors Housing gives students the opportunity to take classes, participate in social activities, and live with other academically talented students.
 Students take core interdisciplinary courses together during the first year in the program and create a strong learning community.
 Members are exposed to social and academic programs to enhance academic and personal success such as a welcome dinner, pizza parties with professors and study abroad workshops.

 For more information, please call 901.678.2690.